 Considered the “gold standard” of weight loss surgery, gastric bypass is a surgical procedure that makes the stomach smaller and reroutes the intestines.
-As a result, you feel full sooner.
+Typically, people who receive this surgery may feel full sooner than those who do not.
 Gastric bypass has been performed for over 50 years and is the most common weight loss surgery.
 If you’re interested in gastric bypass, contact experienced bariatric surgeon Dr. Andrew Hargroder located in Baton Rouge, Louisiana.

 There are two parts to the gastric bypass procedure: